computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

 When you specify a function's parameters, those without default values must come first, followed by those with default values (if there are any).
-Notice that the following code fails:
+Notice, for example, that the following code fails:

 .. python-run::
    :formatting: separate

    def flip_coins(prob_heads=0.5, n):
-       '''
+       """
        Flip a weighted coin n times and report the number that come up heads.

-       Input:
+       Args:
            prob_heads (float): probability that the coin comes up heads (default: 0.5)
            n (int): number of times to flip the coin

        Returns (int): number of flips that came up heads.
-       '''
+       """

        num_heads = 0